How to Build Effective Google Ads Campaigns for Foundation Repair Companies

 This part is simple but critical.

-Let’s say you only work in St. Louis.
-You don’t want your ads showing to someone in Houston or someone in New York who just happens to search “foundation repair St. Louis.”
+Let’s say you only work in San Antonio.
+You don’t want your ads showing to someone in Houston—or someone in New York who just happens to search “foundation repair San Antonio.”
 That’s how budgets get drained with zero results.

 When you create your campaign, make sure Google only shows your ad to people who are physically located in your area.
 This is called “Presence” targeting.
 You’ll find it under “Location Options” in your campaign settings.